 Ernst & Young has a policy for the rotation of the lead audit partner for their clients.
-The lead audit partner and the audit review partner for the Company were last rotated at the commencement of the year ended 30 June 2008.
+Under that policy, the lead audit partner and the audit review partner for the Company have been rotated following completion of the audit for the year ended 30 June 2012.